computersarecool/willynolan.com/_posts/research/2017-04-02-respectrable.md

   -
     - p: "Live officially supports programmatic access to every knob, button and and slider through the Live Object Model (LOM).
-With this much access the (LOM) is a bit of a maze but this is expected because of the number of parameters available in Live.
-There is a learning curve to figuring out how the object hierarchy works but, once figured out, each and every property of a Live set is reachable programmatically."
+The LOM can be a bit of a maze but this is expected because of the large number of parameters available in Live."

+    - p: "There is a learning curve to figuring out how the object hierarchy works but, once figured out, each and every property of a Live set is reachable programmatically."

     - p: 'The repeated necessity of a scriptable, real-time audio engine, and specifically one that could be used